 - In small bowl mix ingredients well

-- 1 cup sliced maraschino cherries (reserve juice from cherries)
+- 1 cup sliced maraschino cherries (reserve juice from cherries for icing)

 - 2 eggs slightly beaten